7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 7-Day Storefront Setup + 30-Day Soft Launch Plan for AI Creators

-If you are building with AI through music, visuals, writing, or a hybrid model, your biggest risk is not competition.
+If you create with AI through music, writing, visuals, books, products, or a hybrid model, your biggest risk is not competition.
 It is staying in preparation mode until momentum dies.
+This guide gives you the minimum working structure: one storefront, one free offer, one email path, one paid offer, and one launch rhythm you can actually sustain.

 What this page is really for